Board of Directors

 Nicole is a part of Rabbit Rescue of Minnesota because it meets a previously unmet need; a place where medical, special needs, or under socialized rabbits can be directly surrendered with the knowledge that the rescue will do everything in its power to help them heal.
 Nicole enjoys using her time and abilities (for example, maintaining the website) to ensure the success of RRMN.
 She is also a bunny foster.

-Supporting animal rescues has been apart of my family’s lives since I was a kid.
-We still reminisce over my childhood dog, Rosie, who we adopted when I was in the 4th grade and live until she was nearly 19 years old (I was already teaching at the time).
-As an adult, I continued to be involved with various rescues, supporting the ones my parents adopted from.
+My family has supported animal rescues since I was a kid.
+We still reminisce over my childhood dog Rosie, whom we adopted when I was in the 4th grade.
+(She lived till I was nearly 19 years old.)
+As an adult, I continued to be involved with various rescues, supporting those my parents adopted animals from.

-It wasn’t until about 2013 when my love of having rabbits started.
-I had always wanted one as a kid and the opportunity to adopt one came up when I spotted a little netherland on Petfinder who had been dumped outside of a shelter.
-Holly was the first little one I adopted.
-I fell in love with having a rabbit but sadly she did not make it through spay surgery 4 months later.
+It wasn’t until about 2013 when my love of rabbits began.
+As a kid, I always wanted a rabbit and the opportunity to adopt came when I spotted a little Netherland on Petfinder who had been dumped outside of a shelter.
+I fell in love with Holly, but sadly she died four months later in spay surgery.
 Merida entered my life a month later after spending 9 months in rescue.
-She was sassy and had a big personality, but was hesitant to connect with me as her previous family had neglected to socialize with her until surrending her at the age of 3.
-During our 4 years together, I began connecting with different rescues as a volunteer to help meet people in the towns I was teaching or to just be more active in the community.
+She was sassy and had a big personality, but was hesitant to connect with me as her previous family had neglected to socialize her; they surrendered her at the age of 3.
+During our 4 years together, I began volunteering for different rescues to help meet people in the areas I was teaching, and to be more active in the community.

-In the winter of 2017, my journey as a foster started.
-Never planning to foster rabbits in the first place, I happened to come across a plea on Facebook for help wrangling a couple of young bunnies in Owatonna.
-The weird thing was they looked familiar.
-The previous spring, a friend had called me asking me to check out a couple of rabbits on the loose near the Somali temple.
+In the winter of 2017, my journey as a foster began.
+I wasn't planning to foster rabbits, but I came across a plea on Facebook for help wrangling a couple of young bunnies in Owatonna.
+Oddly, they looked familiar.
+The previous spring, a friend had called me asking to check out a couple of rabbits who were loose near the Somali temple.
 Nine months later, Balto and Eira were just trying to survive the frigid winter temperatures and were believed to be the offspring of the two I had been called about.
-Feeling guilty about not being able to help their parents so many months before as I had just been laid off from the Owatonna district the week before, I offered to foster the two little ones as consolidation.
+Feeling guilty about not being able to help their parents so many months before, I offered to foster the two little ones as consolation.
 Seeing the passion and support of this rescue’s leaders and volunteers has kept me volunteering and supporting RRMN’s mission.

-Since that day, I have welcomed many foster rabbits into my home and into my heart.
-Two even stole my heart and I am so happy to have Nigel and Rosalind as a permanent part of my life.
-The people who are involved with RRMN have not only help support so many homeless, neglected, and abused rabbits, they have provided education about how rabbit make such wonderful pets and family members.
-We are sad to see a foster move forward with a family yet are cheering for them when that adoption application comes through.
-We mourn the ones that come to us so sick that they don't make it.
+I have welcomed many foster rabbits into my home and into my heart.
+Two rabbits have stoles my heart and I am so happy to have Nigel and Rosalind as a permanent part of my life.
+The people who are involved with RRMN not only help support so many homeless, neglected and abused rabbits, but also provide education about how rabbits make such wonderful pets and family members.
+We are sad to see a foster move forward with a family, yet are cheering for them when that adoption application comes through.
+We mourn the ones who come to us so ill and don't make it long.
 We go out of our way to make even the smallest amount of room for a neglected bunny, full of mats and needing some TLC.
-It takes a village to help rescue animals and RRMN has given me the opportunity to learn more about rabbit care and to grow a fundraising business to help provide funding for supplies and veterinary care.
-To feel welcomed to be able to continue this fundraising project for RRMN for over a year has been rewarding and My Best Friend Has 4 Paws will keep working to help our intakes.
+It takes a village to help rescue animals, and RRMN has given me the opportunity to learn more about rabbit care and to grow a fundraising business to help provide funding for supplies and veterinary care.
+I appreciate the opportunity to use my small business to fundraise for RRMN.
+My Best Friend Has 4 Paws will keep working to help our intakes.